MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### App Service

 For web and API-based workload scenarios, [App Service](https://azure.microsoft.com/services/app-service/containers) might be a feasible alternative to AKS.
 It provides a low-friction container platform without the complexity of Kubernetes.
-For complete set of recommendations, see [Reliability considerations for App Service](/azure/architecture/framework/services/compute/azure-app-service/reliability) and [Operational Excellence for App Service](/azure/architecture/framework/services/compute/azure-app-service/operational-excellence).
+For a complete set of recommendations, see [Reliability considerations for App Service](/azure/architecture/framework/services/compute/azure-app-service/reliability) and [Operational excellence for App Service](/azure/architecture/framework/services/compute/azure-app-service/operational-excellence).

 #### Design considerations and recommendations